-\triangleright Develop your general outline by

-Gather the majority of your research material by

-We eeks Five and Six
+Weeks Five and Six

 Finish gathering your research material by

-\triangleright Compose your final outline by
+Compose your final outline by

 Write your first draft by

 Lay aside your work for a couple of days.

 Reread your first draft, making any notes on the draft in regard to additions or deletions, by

 Write your second draft by

 Lay your paper aside for another two days.

-Read your second draft out loud or have a relative or friend do so for you by $$.
+Read your second draft out loud, or have a relative or friend do so for you by

 Make any final changes.
-Check sentences for clearness, transitions for effectiveness, mechanics, and spelling by
+Check sentences for clarity, transitions for effectiveness, mechanics, and spelling by

-We eeks Seven and Eight
+Waa ks Seven and Eight

-\triangleright Compose the final draft by
+Compose the final draft by

 Proofread by

 Type the final draft by (Be sure your typist has plenty of time to type your paper, including the "Works Cited" page, and knows the required style.)

-Proofread by (Do not depend on your typist to do this for you-you will be sorry.)
+Proofread by (Do not depend on your

+typist to do this for you-you will be sorry.)

 Type the "Works Cited" page by

-Submit your paper by

 These steps may be adapted as you see fit.
 Typing the paper yourself will also save time.
 Remember that writing a good paper takes time, so plan ahead.
-Get out your calendar and fill in the dates for each step of the process.
+Get out your calendar, and fill in the dates for each step of the process.
 As a rule of thumb, plan to spend half of your time on research and the other half on writing.